apollographql/apollo-server/docs/source/api/plugin/usage-reporting.md

 ---
 title: "API Reference: Usage reporting plugin"
-sidebar_title: "Usage reporting plugin"
+sidebar_title: Usage reporting plugin
 api_reference: true
 ---

-Apollo Server has a built-in usage reporting plugin that gathers metrics on how your clients use the operations and fields in your GraphQL schema.
-The plugin also handles pushing these metrics to [Apollo Studio](https://www.apollographql.com/docs/studio/), as described in [Metrics and logging](../../monitoring/metrics/).
+Apollo Server has a built-in usage reporting plugin that gathers data on how your clients use the operations and fields in your GraphQL schema.
+The plugin also handles pushing this usage data to [Apollo Studio](https://www.apollographql.com/docs/studio/), as described in [Metrics and logging](../../monitoring/metrics/).

 > This plugin was introduced in Apollo Server 2.18.
 In previous versions, usage reporting is configured by providing the `engine` option to the `ApolloServer` constructor.
 That option continues to work (but is now deprecated).
 See [the migration guide](../../migration-engine-plugins/) for details.